JUNE 1975:

-reminiscent of the story of the happy face killer (new series just came out - great timing for a book with similar components)
+This book is reminiscent of the story of the Happy Face Killer (a new series just came out - great timing for a book with similar components).

-loved the layered story. it kept me hooked and guessing where things were going, but also very present with the story because there was never a dull moment.
+I loved the layered story.
+It kept me hooked and guessing where things were going, but also very present with the story because there was never a dull moment.

-not slow. kept me guessing and wanting more. enjoyable to unfold.
+Not slow.
+It kept me guessing and wanting more.
+Enjoyable to unfold.

-i didn’t realize until i finished the book that my first book blog post was another julie clark book (the lies i tell)
+I didn’t realize until I finished the book that my first book blog post was another Julie Clark book (the lies i tell) <— spoiler alert… I really loved that book too!

 (4.2/5 stars)